shaoshing/train/README.md

 ls public/assets
 ```

-The train tool will bundle your assets into the public/assets folder, with all files expaneded and compressed (by YUI compressor).
+The train command will bundle your assets into the public/assets folder, with all files expaneded and compressed (by YUI compressor).
 You can then use any web servers (nginx, apache, or the Go's file server) to serve these static files.
 The template helpers will also stop expanding files if it found the public assets folder.
 That is, the following code: